Using linger with Node.js

 Overview

-This article explains how to use linger with a Node.js application.
-This combination allows your app to run persistent processes and your services to restart if your app crashes or the server reboots.
+linger lets a Node.js application run persistent processes, automatically restarting your services if the app crashes or the server reboots.

 Prerequisites